Lord of Tears: Reception

-Critical reception for Lord of Tears has been mixed, with audience reviews being more negative than certain film critics.
+Critical reception for Lord of Tears has been mixed.
 Bloody Disgusting praised the film's acting and later marked it as one of their best films for 2013.
 Starburst gave the film 8 out of 10 stars, commenting that the film's selling point might lead some into mistakenly believing that the film was a monster movie rather than the ghost story it is, but commented that "Brewster's confident direction allows the film to develop naturally."
 Ain't It Cool News cited the film's simplicity as a highlight as they felt that Brewster made effective use of the Scottish landscape.
 Fearnet's Scott Weinberg opined that while the movie did have a few "typical indie-style missteps", they were ultimately minor and that overall he enjoyed the film.
 HorrorNews.net gave the film a positive review, commending the film's soundtrack, and performances, writing, "Rather than just going the route of horror only, the film tackles things intelligently while also paying slight homage to its roots."